A Complete Guide to Creating a Medical Chatbot with an AI Agent

 Integrating AI Agent

 With the input and output components in place, the next step is to integrate the AI agent.
-In this case, the AI agent will use the PubMed tool to search for and retrieve relevant scientific information.
+The AI agent will use the PubMed tool to search for and retrieve relevant scientific information.
+The agent acts as the brain of your flow—processing the query, determining which tools to use, and orchestrating the retrieval and generation of the response.

-Fine Tuning AI agent with Optional Components
+Fine Tuning AI Agent with Optional Components

 Adding the PubMed Tool

-Connecting Components in flows
+Connecting Components in Flows

-Our Prompt: *You are a medical assistant that will give detailed answers based on real scientific research.*
+You are a medical assistant that will give detailed answers based on real scientific research.

 Testing AI Agent